 Benign skin lumps on cats

-- Bumps and scratches: common bumps and scrapes can lead to skin lumps.
-These bumps usually go away in about a week.
+- Bumps and scratches: common bumps and scratches can cause skin tags to form.
+In this case, do not panic, they will disappear in about a week.

 - Abscesses: an abscess is a self-contained infection usually resulting from a surface wound.
 Commonly, animal bites and scratches will cause these.
 A puncture wound sustained during a fight with another neighborhood cat or dog is often to blame.
 Treatment for these bumps on your cat usually includes draining the abscess and a course of antibiotics to clear up the infection.